zeus-12/fmhy/README.md

 ### Common

 - reset scroll to zero upon changing wiki category: seems to be an open nextjs issue => try using the workarounds.
-- move dl-wiki script into a cron job
 - add sitemap, all that good seo stuff
 - use stricter lint rules ,for eg: the dont use "!" to types rule
 - add piracy glossary somewhere.